Lankudai/learners-academy-management/README.md

 # Product Backlog:

-1.Create database and tables.
+1. Create database and tables.

-2.Connect the database to the project.
+2. Connect the database to the project.

-3.Create models classes.
+3. Create models classes.

-4.Create a database utility class to retrieve data.
+4. Create a database utility class to retrieve data.

-5.Create login page.
+5. Create login page.

-6.Create JSP files for all pages of the project.
+6. Create JSP files for all pages of the project.

-7.Create a servlet to get requests and send responses to the JSP files.
+7. Create a servlet to get requests and send responses to the JSP files.

-8.Add cookies.
+8. Add cookies.

-9.Create a CSS file to format the contents.
+9. Create a CSS file to format the contents.

 10.Debug and Test the project.